I Walked From Selma To Montgomery

 My arrival in Selma, Alabama, on April 4, 2017, was less a choice than a matter of self-preservation.
-Following years of unarmed shootings, bombings, hate crimes, gentrification, voter suppression tactics, pay gaps, school segregation, dwindling reproductive freedoms, refugee bans, jeopardized healthcare access, and all of the indignities of life in America as a visible Other, I traveled to Selma because the fury in me had nowhere left to grow.
+Following years of unarmed shootings, bombings, hate crimes, gentrification, voter suppression tactics, pay gaps, school segregation, dwindling reproductive freedoms, refugee bans, jeopardized health care access, and all of the indignities of life in America as a visible Other, I traveled to Selma because the fury in me had nowhere left to grow.

-On February 9, 2017, 20 days after President Donald Trump’s inauguration, Alabama Senator Jeff Sessions was sworn in by Vice President Mike Pence as attorney general.
+On Feb.
+9, 2017, 20 days after President Donald Trump’s inauguration, Alabama Sen. Jeff Sessions was sworn in by Vice President Mike Pence as attorney general.
 The travesty of that sentence, the sinister potential of it more than a year later, fuels my anxiety still.
-It is the reason why, mere months after returning from the Appalachian Trail, I emailed my father on February 22, 2017, to see if he might be interested in meeting me in Alabama for a thru-hike of sorts.
+It is the reason why, mere months after returning from the Appalachian Trail, I emailed my father on Feb.
+22, 2017, to see if he might be interested in meeting me in Alabama for a thru-hike of sorts.
 I wanted to walk from Selma to Montgomery — following in the footsteps of the civil rights marchers who had come before me — to protest Jeff Sessions’ entire political career, specifically his most recent and wildly dangerous appointment as the head of the Department of Justice.
 It had been five days since Scott Pruitt was confirmed by the Senate to lead the Environmental Protection Agency.
 A week later, Ryan Zinke and the literal horse he rode in on would seize control of the Department of the Interior.
 Within a year, both Zinke and Pruitt would be responsible for shrinking national monuments sacred to indigenous communities, forcing the entire National Park Service board to resign, removing pages “detailing the risks of climate change” from online resources, perpetuating environmental racism, and implementing so many other disastrous policies — while squandering financial resources — that the rest of this essay could consist of them alone.

 Today, Selma, Alabama, hosts an annual Bridge Crossing Jubilee that sees thousands descend upon the city to commemorate “Bloody Sunday” and reflect on the work ahead.
 Rep. John Lewis and Martin Luther King III were among the many to walk across the Edmund Pettus Bridge earlier this March in tribute to the Americans, mostly black, who risked their lives for the right to vote.
 Every five years, a full reenactment of the walk takes place, with Jubilee participants continuing all the way to Montgomery.